VHDPlus/vhdplus-website/docs/components/shield_max10.md

 ![Shield M Overview](/img/vhdpshield/Items3.png)

 You have the choice between 3 CRUVI LS connectors and 3 PMOD connectors.
 Together with the PMOD connectors, you get the 8 I/Os that are also ADC inputs and 5V power.
-With the CRUVI connectors, you can connect the most VHDPlus Extensions (Motor, Audio, Level Shifter ...) and with the PMOD connectors, you have a variety of extensions from Digilent or you can just use the 0.1" pins with the hardware you have at hand.
+With the CRUVI connectors, you can connect the most Extensions (Motor, Audio, Level Shifter ...) and with the PMOD connectors, you have a variety of extensions from Digilent or you can just use the 0.1" pins with the hardware you have at hand.

 <div class="fluidMedia"><iframe id="ytplayer" type="text/html" width="100%" src="https://www.youtube.com/embed/SV16yFcKwF8?autoplay=0&origin=http://vhdplus.com" frameborder="0" allowFullScreen></iframe></div>